ClaytonHughes/d-tut/source/idiomatic.rst

 ---------

 D provides ``const`` and ``immutable`` keywords.
-While const means, I cannot change the value, immutable means nobody can change the value, which is a stronger guarantee.
+While const means I cannot change the value, immutable means nobody can change the value, which is a stronger guarantee.

 You can cast immutable to const, but not in reverse.
 Also, you can cast mutable to const.
-This means functions taking const arguments, take mutable and immutable values.
+This means functions taking const arguments can also take mutable and immutable values.

 In contrast to C, ``const`` is transitive, which means anything you get out of a const is also const.